CMU Music and Cognition Workshop

 Andrew Goldman, PhD is the workshop curator, inviting scholars working at the intersection of music, cognition, and motion to come to Carnegie Mellon to share their research and methods.
 Our attendees explore and dicuss the burgeoning research in these fields, providing models that may prove useful when considering their own interests and research agendas.
 We regularly attract a mixed crowd of musicians and non-musicians, Dalcrozians and non-Dalcrozians, and novice and tenured researchers.

-All attendees of the Summer Dalcroze Virtual Short Courses may attend this Saturday workshop at no additional charge.
+All attendees of the Summer Dalcroze Workshop may attend this Saturday workshop at no additional charge.

-The CMU Music-Motion-Brain Symposium is underwritten by the Dr. Annabelle Joseph Fund for Music Cognition Research.
+The CMU Music and Cognition Workshop is underwritten by the Dr. Annabelle Joseph Fund for Music Cognition Research.

 How to Register